Family Law Attorney Representing Divorce Cases in Palm Harbor, FL

 Pension plans, life insurance, and medical benefits are all subject to division in a divorce based on your state laws, though military personnel face additional unique issues, particularly if they are still active.

-Military divorces can be difficult to navigate and no spouse should negotiate or sign a settlement agreement without consulting a divorce attorney.
+Military divorces can be difficult to navigate and no spouse should negotiate or sign a settlement agreement without consulting a Palm Harbor family law attorney.
 Experienced military divorce lawyer Gary Williams has represented a number of military personnel and spouses over the years.

-If you have any questions about military divorce or are seeking proper representation, we invite you to call us at (727) 531-8737.
+If you have any questions about military divorce or are seeking proper representation, we invite you to call our Palm Harbor family law at (727) 531-8737.

 Directions to Our Clearwater Family Law Attorneys from Palm Harbor, FL

 These directions are from Google Maps starting from:

 - Head south on Seneca Ct toward Indian Trail S

 - Turn left onto Indian Trail S

 - Turn left onto Indian Trail E

 - Turn right onto US-19 S